What’s the Living Wage?

 …and once you’re accredited:

-You’ll appear on the Living Wage Foundation’s map so consumers, prospective employees, students and funders can easily see who pays a wage that meets the cost of livingYou can display the Living Wage Employer to recognise your commitment.
+You’ll appear on the Living Wage Foundation’s map so consumers, prospective employees, students and funders can easily see who pays a wage that meets the cost of living.
+And you can display the Living Wage Employer logo to recognise your commitment.

-Make sure you’re shouting about being a Living Wage Employer by…
+Communication is key!
+Make sure you’re shouting about being a living wage employer by…

-- Displaying the Living Wage Employer Mark on your website, your email signature and your marketing materials
+- Displaying the living wage employer logo on your website, your email signature and your marketing materials

-- Telling your employees – put the Living Wage plaque you’ll receive in a prominent place at work
+- Putting the living wage plaque you’ll receive in a prominent place

-- Talking about it in your supply chain – tell everyone you do business with, and encourage them to implement the Living Wage too
+- Telling everyone you do business with and encouraging them to pay the living wage too

-- Join in the conversation – use your social media channels to show your commitment and encourage other businesses to sign up
+- Using your social media channels to show your commitment and encourage other businesses to do the same